In Focus: The Chicago Freedom Movement & the Fight for Fair Housing

 The In Focus exhibition reflects on historical and contemporary responses to fair housing, beginning with the crucial Chicago Freedom Movement.
 The show seeks to provide an understanding and context for this national issue that had roots in the Chicagoland area through a variety of photographic works, including featured work by activist and photographer Bernard Kleina and new work by our Teen Art Council and members of York Community High School’s Black Student Union.
 The exhibition will also include local responses, especially through maps, statistics, and stories provided by H.O.P.E., the National Public Housing Museum, History Makers, and other partnering organizations.

-Generously sponsored by the JCS Arts, Health and Education Fund of the DuPage Foundation and David C. & Sarajean Ruttenberg Arts Foundation.Artist and activist Tonika Johnson joins Michal Raz-Russo, Programs Director at The Gordon Parks Foundation, to discuss her upcoming projects that address the lasting impact discriminatory practices have had in shaping Chicago neighborhoods.Photographer Bernard Kleina shares stories about his activist origins in Elmhurst, participation in historic marches with Dr. Martin Luther King Jr. in Selma and Chicago, the founding of HOPE Fair Housing Center, and more.Our free online programs for this exhibition start with a very special MLK Day program, The Chicago Freedom Movement and the Radical King, co-presented with the National Public Housing Museum.
+Generously sponsored by the JCS Arts, Health and Education Fund of the DuPage Foundation and David C. & Sarajean Ruttenberg Arts Foundation.In this Q&A session, Members of Congress and Housing Leaders expand on the national issue of housing discrimination and how it affects communities in Illinois.
+Learn more here.Part 1 of a 2-part series, this program expands on ways the suburbs of Chicago were created including the Great Migration, segregative practices, and continued issues of equity.Part 2 of a 2-part series, this program continues the conversation of the creation of the suburbs, as local history leaders focus on their hometowns of Elmhurst, Lombard, and Naperville.Artist and activist Tonika Johnson joins Michal Raz-Russo, Programs Director at The Gordon Parks Foundation, to discuss her upcoming projects that address the lasting impact discriminatory practices have had in shaping Chicago neighborhoods.Photographer Bernard Kleina shares stories about his activist origins in Elmhurst, participation in historic marches with Dr. Martin Luther King Jr. in Selma and Chicago, the founding of HOPE Fair Housing Center, and more.Our free online programs for this exhibition start with a very special MLK Day program, The Chicago Freedom Movement and the Radical King, co-presented with the National Public Housing Museum.

 WTTW Chicago’s Angel Idowu interviews photographers Bernard Kleina and Vashon Jordan Jr. in Elmhurst Exhibit on Fair Housing Features Rare MLK Photos